mimecast/dtail/doc/examples.md

 ![dtail-map](dtail-map.gif "Tail mapreduce example")

-You can also use the shorthand version:
+Hint: You can also use the shorthand version:

 ```shell
 % dtail --servers serverlist.txt \